Covid 19 Omicron: What new variant's arrival means for NZ - NZ Herald

 Thousands of protesters also marched to Parliament earlier in the day, demonstrating against Covid restrictions and vaccine mandates.

-The positive result was recorded on day 2, and they are now staying in a quarantine wing in a broader MIQ hotel.
+The positive result was recorded on day two, and they are now staying in a quarantine wing in a broader MIQ hotel.

 The case would spend 14 days in MIQ and Bloomfield said that health officials would now assume all border cases were of the Omicron variant until sequencing proved otherwise.